chrisco23/21deltaengineers.com/wp-content/plugins/wicked-folders/readme.txt

 6. Pro feature: folder permissions

 == Changelog ==

+= 2.18.3 (June 25, 2021) =
+* Fix ampersands displaying as character entities in folder names
+* Add JavaScript filter that can be used to change the initial parent used when rendering the folder select dropdown
+* Dim folder toggle arrows to more easily identify which folders have child folders
+* Add empty 'lang' attribute to folder term query so that folders are displayed regardless of language when using Polylang
+* Add `wicked_folders_folder_term_query_args` filter to allow folder term query arguments to be filtered

+= 2.18.2 (June 4, 2021) =
+* Explicitly set Underscore template interpolation to use same syntax as WordPress to avoid conflicts when other plugins change the template settings
+* Update Backbone view templates to use WordPress syntax

+= 2.18.1 (May 14, 2021) =
+* Sort category dynamic folders in the order they are returned by WordPress

 = 2.18.0 (May 7, 2021) =
 * Posts are no longer removed from list after copying (instead of moving) a post to a folder